About the Data

 All companies that spent

-≥ USD 10 million annually on exploration between 2021 and 2023 (3-year average)
+≥ USD 10 million on average annually on exploration over the last 3 years

 Midstream Thresholds